MAX (operating system): Community

 The community of users actively participates, testing the system, reporting problems, contributing with improvement proposals, helping other users or sharing with their peers the benefits of using this system.
 In return, MAX will work better and better, it will adapt better to the real needs of the teachers and the students.

 MaX has its own community forum and a volunteer development group.

 Included software

 MaX has learning software such as Scratch and Moodle.

 Launch and support

 MaX 9

 MaX 9 was released on February 7, 2017, changing its desktop environment for the third time, in this case to Ubuntu Mate (16.04).
 Not many other changes have been made to the desktop, but there is a noticeable difference in the taskbar.

 MaX 10

-The MaX 10 release, based on Ubuntu Mate|Ubuntu Mate (18.04), was released on October 26, 2018.
+The MaX 10 release, based on Ubuntu Mate (18.04), was released on October 26, 2018.
 In this version the operating system performance has been greatly improved, although the minimum requirements have been increased compared to the previous build.